KPJK

 KPJK (channel 60) is a non-commercial independent television station licensed to San Mateo, California, United States, serving the San Francisco Bay Area.
 Owned by Northern California Public Media (not to be confused with Northern California Public Broadcasting), it is sister to PBS member station KRCB (channel 22) and NPR member stations KRCB-FM (104.9) and KRCG-FM (91.1).
 KPJK's studios are located on West Hillsdale Boulevard on the campus of the College of San Mateo in southwestern San Mateo, and its transmitter is located atop Sutro Tower in San Francisco.

 KPJK operates 24 hours a day with programming coming from American Public Television and other independent producers.
 Previously, the station was owned by the College of San Mateo, and operated as KCSM-TV.

 History

-The KCSM stations were originally established by the College of San Mateo as college radio and student television station training facilities for radio and television broadcasters.
+KCSM radio and KCSM-TV were originally established by the College of San Mateo (CSM) as college radio and student television station training facilities for radio and television broadcasters.
 Many well-known media personalities were educated at CSM, including tabloid television reporter Steve Wilson, San Francisco Giants announcer Jon Miller and K101 on-air personality Jeff Serr.

 Between 1964 and 1980, CSM offered a full range of courses in broadcasting and broadcast electronics, unusual for a community college; they were much more extensive than better known four-year university programs.
 The television station and its companion FM radio outlet were staffed and operated by students.
-This was discontinued in the 1980s, and today KCSM is operated by professional broadcasters.
+This was discontinued in the 1980s, when the KCSM stations shifted to being operated by professional broadcasters.